4neesh/DevBlog/src/posts/037_AssetClasses.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand modern portfolio theory and its reflection of investors expectation.<br>
+&#8226; Understand modern portfolio theory and its application to portfolio construction.<br>
-&#8226; Use statistical measures such as variance, covariance and standard deviation to simulate portfolio risk and return.<br>
+&#8226; Use statistical measures such as variance, covariance and standard deviation to simulate portfolio risk and return profiles.<br>
-&#8226; Understand the properties and differences between the asset classes.<br>
+&#8226; Understand the properties and differences between the asset classes that can be combined to diversify a portfolio.<br>

 <br>
 <h4>Modern portfolio theory</h4>
 <p>
 Modern portfolio theory (MPT) was first introduced in 1952 by Harry Markowitz to describe how risk-averse investors can achieve optimal returns from their investments at a given level of risk.
-Harry later received a Nobel prize for MPT, which is still used to the present day.
+Harry later received a Nobel prize for MPT, which is still valued to the present day.
 </p>
 <p>
 MPT involves a process of identifying how the assets within a portfolio of investments contribute to the funds overall profile for risk and return.
 Through MPT, we are able to understand how the assets can be combined to create different risk and return values, and where an optimal mix of the assets can achieve the highest level of expected return for the fund at a given level of risk.
 </p>
 <p>
 It is often accepted that a larger appetite for risk may yield larger returns for the investor.
-Despite this, a portfolio of assets may not always yield the same increments of returns for the additional risk taken, thus the relationship between risk and return is not always linear.
+Despite this, a portfolio of assets may not always yield the same increments of returns for the additional risk taken, thus the relationship between risk and return is not linear.
 </p>
 <p>
 In this blog, I will look at the some of the key statistical measures involved with MPT to understand what they tell us about a portfolio of assets, and what their criticisms are.
+You can find the formulae for all calculations from my Excel sheet available on <a href="https://github.com/4neesh/DeveloperBlogDemos/tree/master/Modern%20Portfolio%20Theory" target="_blank">GitHub</a>.
 I will also review how the optimal mix of assets can be found for a portfolio.
-I will conclude the blog by reviewing the different types of assets that can be included within a portfolio and how MPT has since been adapted to obtain further understanding of a portfolio.
+I will conclude the blog by reviewing the different types of assets that can be included within a portfolio and how MPT has since been adapted and applied within industry.
 </p>
 <br>
 <h4>Asset and portfolio risk</h4>
 <p>
 We can divide risk into two types: systematic and unsystematic risk.
 Systematic risk, also known as undiversifiable risk, is implicit with the market; it includes risk from market observables (such as interest rate or inflation).
-Unsystematic risk, also known as diversifiable risk, is present with the nature of the asset and <strong>can</strong> be mitigated with other financial products.
+Unsystematic risk, also known as diversifiable risk, is present with the nature of the asset and <strong>can</strong> be mitigated.
-One example of an unsystematic risk may be the availability on international travel which subsequently caused the likes of Ryanair and EasyJet stock prices to tumble during Covid-19 lockdowns.
+One example of an unsystematic risk may be the change in regulations to the airline industry which subsequently caused the likes of Ryanair and EasyJet stock prices to tumble during Covid-19 lockdowns.
 </p>
 <p>
 MPT calculates the risk of an asset from its <u>variance</u> which is later transformed into the <u>standard deviation</u>.
 The variance of an asset is used to understand how 'spread out' the values are within the data set.
-With MPT, variance is used to understand how the average deviation differs from mean value of the deviations between each stock price.
+With MPT, variance is used to understand how the average change in stock price differs from the mean change of all the stock prices.
 In this blog I will use the stock prices of 2 different assets (Company A and Company B) to demonstrate MPT.
 I will construct the values based upon the past 6 days of their stock price, however in reality a much larger time frame will be used for more meaningful statistical measures of the two assets.
 </p>
 <p>